vdae2304/Metodos-Numericos/Documentacion/English/arrays.md

 ### `argmin`

-Returns the index of the minimum value stored in the array.
+Returns the index of the minimum value contained in the array.
 ```cpp
 size_t argmin() const;
 ```